Want to learn how to identify parts of a mushroom?

 Although hidden, the thallus is a vital part of a magic mushroom.

-After all, humans and fungi have different relationships to the fruiting body.
-While we find it tasty, fun, and enthralling, the mushroom treats this section as an element to discard at the end of the growing season.
-Most of its energy goes to developing the intricate underground system.
+After all, humans and fungi have differing perspectives on the fruiting body.
+While we find it delectable, enjoyable, and captivating, the mushroom regards this section as something to shed at the conclusion of the growing season.
+The majority of its energy is directed towards nurturing the intricate underground system.

-The thallus persists for years and allows the species to continue spreading.
-It consists of two elements.
+The thallus endures for years and serves as a means for the species to perpetuate itself.
+It comprises two essential elements.

 The mycelium is a vegetative, non-productive part of a magic mushroom.
 It remains below the surface, collecting and providing nutrition to the fruiting body.

 The easiest way to understand mycelium is by comparing it to plant roots.
 It spreads inside the soil, extending to gather water and nutrients.
-It also benefits all surrounding plants, feeding the soil and encouraging a rich microbial life.
+It also benefits all surrounding plants, feeding the body to the soil and encouraging a rich microbial life.

 When mycelium is young, we can make out its structural elements—hyphae.